 His previous military assignments include Air Defense Platoon Leader and Operations Officer in the 82nd Airborne Division; Battalion Assistant S3 and later Troop Commander in 4th Squadron 7th Cavalry, Republic of Korea; Operations Research Analyst at the United States Army Accessions Command; and several key positions at Headquarters, Department of the Army Staff and the Office of the Chief, Army Reserve (OCAR), culminating as the Chief of Manning Branch, OCAR, Programs, Analysis and Evaluation Division.
 Colonel Bartow assumed command of 5th Battalion Army Reserve Careers Division on July 15th, 2011.

 He is a graduate of the Air Defense Officer Basic Course, the Initial Entry Rotary Wing Course, the Aviation Advance Course, the Command and General Staff College, and the Defense Strategy Course.
 He holds a Masters Degree in Operations Research from the Florida Institute of Technology and was a RAND Fellow from 2007-2008.
-He is currently enrolled in the Army War College and will graduate in July 2013.
+He is a 2013 graduate of the Army War College.